NC-1 Pawpaw, Allegheny ™ Pawpaw, and Maria’s Joy Pawpaw tree bundle comes in our 1 gallon size with free fertilizer packs.

 The Pawpaw bundle is one of OGW’s most popular ways to start your own Pawpaw Tree Patch.

 Buy this “Pawpaw Tree Bundle” and receive 3 Pawpaw trees in the larger 1 gallon size.
 This larger size pots mean faster establishment and earlier fruiting.
-These trees are as tall as 48 inches and 3 years old.
 Our one gallon Pawpaws are regularly $39.95 are now on sale for $29.95 each, the is same price as our 1 year old smaller ones.
 That’s $30 in savings!

 A favorite early ripening variety from Canada, NC-1 Pawpaw produces abundant crops of large and flavorful fruit.
 Valued for the high pulp to seed ratio which means more delicious pawpaw flesh in each fruit.